panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 })
 ```

 The proxied enum is good for medium or bigger size projects where you want to protect even more your enums from overwrites or access of non-existing values.

 The proxied enum is my personal preference.

-The fourth option, if you prefer classes, is to use the class-based enum where each value is an instance of the class and is stored as a static property on the class:
+The fourth option is to use the class-based enum where each value is an instance of the class and is stored as a static property on the class:

 ```javascript
 class MyEnum {